Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/about_error_codes/about_diagnostic_codes/_index.md

 ---
 title: "Transfer diagnostic codes"
 linkTitle: "Transfer error codes"
 weight: 280
----This section describes the types of diagnostic codes that may display as the result of an error relative to a transfer.
+--- This section describes the types of diagnostic codes that may display as the result of an error relative to a transfer.

 ## Diagnostic codes categories